astropy/astropy/docs/units/quantity.rst

     <Quantity 12.3999 km>

-Addition and subtraction is not supported between :class:`~astropy.units.quantity.Quantity` objects and basic numeric types
+Addition and subtraction is not supported between :class:`~astropy.units.quantity.Quantity` objects and basic numeric types:

     >>> 13.5 * u.km + 19.412
     TypeError: Object of type '<type 'float'>' cannot be added with a Quantity